dougeby/IntuneDocs/intune/kiosk-settings.md

   [Create a Windows 10 kiosk that runs multiple apps](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps#create-xml-file) provides more details on using and creating XML files.

 - **User account type**: Add one or more user accounts that can use the apps you add.
 When the account signs in, only the apps defined in the configuration are available.
-The account may be local to the device or an Azure AD account log in associated with the kiosk app.
+The account may be local to the device or an Azure AD account login associated with the kiosk app.

     For kiosks in public-facing environments with autologon enabled, a user type with the least privilege (such as the local standard user account) should be used.
 To configure an Azure Active Directory (AD) account for kiosk mode, use the `domain\user@tenant.com` format.